backend-development/backend-development-textbook/source/asset_pipeline.md

 content of the file.
 If only one byte changes in the file, the fingerprint will be different.

-This enables a neat trick with the expiery of the file: You can set the expiery time to infinite, every browser can save the file forever and never try to reload it.
+This enables a neat trick with the expiry of the file: You can set the expiry time to infinite, every browser can save the file forever and never try to reload it.
 If the contents of the file change, a new file with a new fingerprint in the name will be generated, and the HTML-page will link to that file.